Applied Bachelor in

 The Aeromechanic specialization equips students with essential knowledge and hands-on skills in maintaining and repairing the mechanical systems of aircraft.
 Aligned with EASA CAT B1 standards, this program covers airframe structures, engines, hydraulic systems, and flight controls.
 Graduates are prepared for careers as Aircraft Maintenance Technicians, Engine Mechanics, and Structural Repair Officers, ready to meet the demands of the aviation industry.

-Applied Bachelor in Aircraft Maintenance Engineering (Avionics)
+Applied Bachelor in Aircraft Maintenance Engineering (Avoinic)

 The Avionics specialization focuses on the electrical and electronic systems that ensure safe aircraft operation, following EASA CAT B2 standards.
 Students gain expertise in communication, navigation, instrumentation, and control systems.
 Graduates are qualified for roles such as Avionics Technicians and Electrical Systems Engineers, with skills suited for airlines, aircraft manufacturers, and MRO facilities.
+Both specializations offer a blend of theoretical and practical training, ensuring graduates are industry-ready to excel in the global aviation sector.

 Graduates are equipped for diverse roles, including: